So... What's a Thrip?

 Reproduction Patterns of Thrips

-After the eggs hatch - usually in a few days - the nymphs begin eating.
-They continue to eat for up to three weeks before beginning the molting process which will turn them into adults in another two weeks.
-Using a product such as Safer® Brand BioNEEM will break the molting cycle and eliminate the thrips from turning into adults, killing them in the process
+After the eggs hatch – usually in a few days – the nymphs immediately begin eating.
+They continue to eat as the two-week molting process begins, but, by the fourth and fifth period between molts, feeding stops.
+Any time during this molting process is a good time to use Safer® Brand NEEM Oil®, which will break the molting cycle and kill them in the process.

 Thrips can be found in all regions of North America.
 Look for them in flower blossoms, under leaves and hiding in bark.

 Symptoms of Thrip Damage